p-x9/swift-method-chainable/README.md

 ```

 ## License
-flipper-plugin-control-ui is released under the MIT License.
+swift-method-chainable is released under the MIT License.
 See [LICENSE](./LICENSE)